kaliber5/ember-cli-yadda-opinionated/README.md

 Checks if given element's trimmed text is equal to the given text.

-Will crash if no elements or more than one elements matched.
+Will crash if no elements or more than one element matched.

 Signature: `Then $opinionatedElement should (?:have text|say) \"$text\"`.